Skill Sheet: What You Will Learn Here

 - Where they fit into your trading strategy?

-Before we understand index and stock futures, let’s review the term ‘future’.
+Before we understand stock and index futures, let’s review the term ‘future’.
 Future is defined as something that is likely to happen or will happen at a later time.
 In finance, futures are derivative instruments that make it compulsory for a party to buy or sell an asset in the future at a predetermined price.
 Let’s look at it deeper:

 Futures are derivative instruments